abubakir1997/homebrew-redish/README.md

 Edit `~/.redish_config` to add your Redis hosts and credentials.
 See `redish_config.example` for the format.

-## Autocompletion (Fish Shell)
+## Autocompletion

-If you use Fish shell, hostnames and common Redis commands will autocomplete after typing `redish` thanks to the included `fish/config.fish`.
+Hostnames and common Redis commands will autocomplete after typing `redish`.

 ## Requirements

 - [fish shell](https://fishshell.com/) (used for internal scripting, automatically detected and invoked by the wrapper)
 - [redis-cli](https://redis.io/docs/manual/cli/) (installed automatically with Homebrew `redis`)
 - Bash or Zsh for main wrapper usage (Fish for advanced completions)

-## Advanced

-- Fish users can use autocompletion for host and command selection.
-- Bash/Zsh users use the `redish` command, which internally calls Fish.

 ## Security Note